tmtsoftware/csw-pkg-demo/README.md

 To compile, run ./install.sh to create an install directory (../install) containing all the necessary scripts and jar files.

-Note: See <a href="https://github.com/tmtsoftware/csw-extjs">csw-extjs</a> for how to setup the ExtJS based web UI used below.
-You need to install and run some "sencha" commands once to prepare the web app, otherwise the generated CSS file will not be found and the web app will not display properly.

 Run the demo
 ------------